nickjarzembowski/go-web-crawler/README.md

 Export the data scraped by the crawler to a JSON file by performing a GET request to `localhost:3000/export`

 View the data by visiting the root `localhost:3000/`.
 Make sure the crawler is running before you do this - data is stored in memory and lost when the server is shut down.
 Refresh the page to see data scraped since last loaded.
+Hover over a node to see the uri.

+## Notes

+The crawler took approximately 7m28s to crawl the entire site